satadrubasu/WorkCheatsheet/Cheatsheets/dockerReference.md

     Note : __docker ps__  Data containers are not listed in docker ps Sole responsibility is to be a place to store/manage data.using __busybox__ as the base as it's small and lightweight Create a Data Container for storing configuration files using
-      > Create a Data Container for storing configuration files using copy config.conf file into our dataContainer and the dir config.
+> Create a Data Container for storing configuration files using
+    copy config.conf file into our dataContainer and the dir config.
 > docker cp config.conf dataContainer:/config/

+ #### Mount volumes
+ Now our Data Container has our config, we can reference the container when we launch dependent containers requiring the configuration file.Using the __--volumes-from__ <container> option we can use the mount volumes from other containers inside the container being launched.
+In this case, we'll launch an Ubuntu container which has reference to our Data Container.
+When we list the config directory, it will show the files from the attached container.

+> docker run --volumes-from dataContainer ubuntu ls /config